CS-DS-125/125book/py4e_rst/16-viz.rst

 This is the file to use to do data analysis.
 With this file, data analysis will be really quick.

-The first, simplest data analysis is to determine “who sent the most mail?” and “which organization sent the most mail”?
+The first, simplest data analysis is to determine "who sent the most mail?" and "which organization sent the most mail"?
 This is done using *gbasic.py*:

 ::